05802/05802.github.io/_posts/2020-05-17-WeekAhead.md

 ## THEMES
+Acceleration of secular trends.
-* Winners and losers in the new normal?
+* Which initial condition variations predict medium-long term winners and losers ?